A BRIEF HISTORY OF CHINA FROM ANCIENT TIMES TO TODAY

 Warfare was becoming more common in China.
 Walls of earth, which was rammed till it was hard, surrounded some settlements.
 Warfare probably became more common because these early societies were becoming richer.
 As wealth grew so did the temptation to attack your neighbours and steal their goods.
 By 2000 BC there was also a growing gulf between the classes.
 People were buried with their goods and some people were buried with far more than others.

-By 2000 BC human sacrifice was practised in China.
+By 2000 BC human sacrifice was practiced in China.
 The bodies of the victims were buried under the foundations of buildings.
 By 2,000 BC fortune telling was carried out by heating bones till they cracked then interpreting the cracks.
 Meanwhile between about 2,000 and 1,750 BC the semi-legendary Xia ruled parts of China.

 THE SHANG DYNASTY IN CHINA